clydebarrow/esphome-docs-hugo/content/components/lvgl/widgets.md

 **Configuration variables:**

 - **checkable** (*Optional*, boolean): A significant [flag](#lvgl-widget-flags) to make a toggle button (which remains pressed in `checked` state).
 Defaults to `false`.
-- Style options from [lvgl-styling](#lvgl-styling) for the background of the button.
+- Style options from [Style properties](#lvgl-styling) for the background of the button.
 Uses the typical background style properties.

 A notable state is `checked` (boolean) which can have different styles applied.